 - Chief Timer (Level II) - In this clinic, you will learn the role of Chief Timer.
 As the name implies, the Chief Timer is in charge of making sure that the timers are fulfilling their duties.
 The Chief Timer also troubleshoots situations that occur with the timers.

-- Chief Finish Judge / Chief Judge Electronics (Level II) - These clinics are often given together as both of these roles have the responsibility of assigning official times to races.
+- Chief Finish Judge / Chief Judge Electronics (Level II) - These clinics are given together as both of these roles have the responsibility of assigning official times to races.
 The Chief Judge Electronics (CJE) closely observes the operation and function of an automatic electronic timing system and approves the times produced by that system.
 The Chief Finish Judge (CFJ) determines official times through the use of manual (stop watches) and semi-automatic (plunger) timing devices.
 Experience as both a Chief Finish Judge and as an electronics operator is beneficial before working as a Chief Judge Electronics.

 - Recorder / Scorer (Level II) - In this clinic, you will learn how to record and score results and placings for every swim.
 Most meets now use some type of Meet Management software to help with this.
 Swim meet experience is the best way to learn this position.
 It is called Desk Control in the Swimming Canada rule book.
 Deck evaluations are not required for this clinic.

 - Meet Manager (Level II) - As the name implies, the meet manager makes sure that the swim meet runs smoothly from all aspect of the competition including but not limited to off-deck and office duties.
 Mentoring is crucial in learning this position.
 It is a demanding but very fulfilling position.